Things to see and do - Bury Saint Edmunds

 Hotels Bury Saint Edmunds

-Symonds Road, Moreton Hall GB - Bury Saint Edmunds IP32 7DZ
+Symonds Road GB - Bury Saint Edmunds IP32 7DZ

-Formerly known as Ramada Bury St Edmunds, this hotel is located on the edge of the charming old town.
-The hotel offers free parking and free Wi-Fi and is near to the A14.
+Located on the edge of the charming old town, the Dragonfly Hotel Bury St Edmunds offers free parking and is near to the A14.
 Cambridge, Ely and Newmarket are all within about 30 minutes’ drive.
-Each room..
+Free high-speed WiFi is available throughout the proper..

 35 Southgate Street GB - Bury Saint Edmunds IP33 2AZ